 final Color? color;

-/// The style of the text.
+/// The style for the button's text label.

 final TextStyle? textStyle;